RyNo-Design/zmk-config-MicroGaming/zephyr/samples/sensor/mpu6050/README.rst

 temperature, acceleration, and angular velocity, displaying the values on the console along with a timestamp since startup.

-When triggered mode is enabled the measurements are displayed at a rate of 32Hz governed by the sensor's internal clock and divider.
+When triggered mode is enabled the measurements are displayed at the rate they are produced by the sensor.

 Wiring
 *******